isomerpages/govtech-corp/media/media-releases/_posts/2020-05-08-post-NParks and SNDGG trial SPOT robot for safe distancing operations at Bishan–Ang Mo Kio Park.md

 to patients.
 SNDGG will also explore the use of SPOT to support other COVID-19 related operations across agencies.</p>
 <p>Technology has been used to help NParks in safe distancing work.
 The Safe
-Distance @ Parks portal <a href="https://safedistparks.nparks.gov.sg" rel="noopener noreferrer nofollow" target="_blank">safedistparks.nparks.gov.sg</a>,
-for instance, was developed by NParks to allow the public to look for a park near them and check visitorship levels before leaving their house.
+Distance @ Parks portal, for instance, was developed by NParks to allow the public to look for a park near them and check visitorship levels before leaving their house.
 A total of 30 drones are also being deployed in selected parks and nature areas to provide officers with a high vantage point to obtain visitorship updates quickly, complementing ground observations, as well as give them a better sense of the density of visitors in a specific area.</p>
 <p>8 NParks and MOH reiterate the advice for the public to stay home to minimise
 the risk of COVID-19 spread.
 If they wish to exercise (walk, jog and cycle), they should go to a park or park connector that is in their neighbourhood